mwestera/py4ling/exercises/7_lists.md

 **7.21.** Given some list `my_list`, do you remember what this slicing notation does: `my_list[:]`?
 Is the resulting object the same list as the one originally assigned to `my_list`, or does it merely have the same elements?
 Test this by trying to modify one without modifying the other.

 **7.22.** Here is a fun puzzle related to mutability.
 For the game of tic-tac-toe, we can construct a 3x3 board as follows: `row = [''] * 3`, and then  `board = [row] * 3`.
-Print the `board` to see what it looks like.
+Write a function to print the `board` in a pretty way, and see what it looks like.
 Now let's play the game: I'm the first player, and I place a cross in _one_ of the cells, like this: `board[1][1] = 'x'`.
 Let's print the board again.
 Oops, it appears I already won!
 Easiest game of tic-tac-toe!
 (What on earth is going on??)
 How should the `board` have been constructed to prevent this cheat?

 **7.23.** Define a function `swap_first_and_last` that takes a list and swaps the first and last elements, modifying the list in-place.
 Does your program work if the list has only one element?
 What should it do if the input list has zero elements?